Northern Illinois vs. Buffalo NCAA Football Odds, Plays and Insights | November 17, 2021

 Northern Illinois Stats and Trends

-- The Huskies have covered the spread once this season when favored by 2.5 points or more (in two chances).
+- This season, the Huskies have two ATS wins in three games as a favorite of 1.5 points or more.

-- Northern Illinois' games this year have gone over the total in five out of 10 opportunities (50%).
+- Northern Illinois' games this year have hit the over in 50% of its opportunities (five times in 10 games with a set point total).

-- The Huskies score 31.5 points per game, comparable to the 30.6 per outing the Bulls give up.
+- The Huskies average 31.5 points per game, comparable to the 30.6 per contest the Bulls surrender.

-- Northern Illinois is 2-2-1 against the spread and 3-2 overall in games when it puts up more than 30.6 points.
+- Northern Illinois is 2-2-1 against the spread and 3-2 overall this season when the team records more than 30.6 points.

-- The Huskies have turned the ball over two more times (13 total) than the Bulls have forced a turnover (11) this season.
+- This year, the Huskies have turned the ball over 13 times, two more than the Bulls' takeaways (11).

 - Find the latest spread and moneyline odds for Northern Illinois at SISportsbook.